ddeeproton2/vosk-android-demo-2024-TTS-Voice-over-HTTP/ReadMe.md

 Vosk Android demo - upgraded 2024

+Speak to your phone, and send command over HTTPS.

+Make you phone to speak, from others applications over HTTP.

 Added features:

--Switch to audio bluetooth if aviable
+-Switch to audio bluetooth if aviable, or use your main microphone in last ressort.

 -Continue to run in background